go-iiif/go-iiif/README.md

 ### iiif-process

 ```
-> ./bin/iiif-process -h
+$> ./bin/iiif-process -h
 Usage of ./bin/iiif-process:
   -config string
     	Path to a valid go-iiif config file.
+DEPRECATED - please use -config_source and -config name.
+  -config-name string
+    	The name of your go-iiif config file. (default "config.json")
+  -config-source string
+    	A valid Go Cloud bucket URI where your go-iiif config file is located.
   -instructions string
     	Path to a valid go-iiif processing instructions file.
+DEPRECATED - please use -instructions-source and -instructions-name.
+  -instructions-name string
+    	The name of your go-iiif instructions file. (default "instructions.json")
+  -instructions-source string
+    	A valid Go Cloud bucket URI where your go-iiif instructions file is located.
+  -mode string
+    	Valid modes are: cli, lambda. (default "cli")
   -report
     	Store a process report (JSON) for each URI in the cache tree.
   -report-name string
     	The filename for process reports.
 Default is 'process.json' as in '${URI}/process.json'. (default "process.json")
-  -uri value
-    	One or more valid IIIF URIs.
 ```

 Perform a series of IIIF image processing tasks, defined in a JSON-based "instructions" file, on one or more (IIIF) URIs.
 For example: